4 min read

 In most cases, life insurance companies allow a 15 day grace time for policy premium payment.
 For monthly premium, this grace time starts from the due date till the next 15 days.
 For quarterly premium, this grace period is allowed for up to 30 days.
 Even if you are paying your premium six monthly or yearly, the grace period still remains for 30 days.
 So, if the insured doesn’t pay the premium before the end of the grace time, the policy gets lapsed.

-If your term policy gets lapsed you will not be able to enjoy the coverage and remaining benefits after your grace period is over.
+When life insurance policy lapse you will not be able to enjoy the coverage and remaining benefits after your grace period is over.
 Your nominee will also not be able to make any death claims after the lapse of the policy.

-Two situation might occur in case a term policy gets lapsed:
+Two situation might occur when life insurance policy lapse:

 Situation 1 – You will have to make all the payment of the premiums that are due on your policy along with paying the charges of penalty.